QWxleA/docs/pages/Hiccup.md

 tags:: programming

-- Hiccup is a domain-specific language for generating HTML used mostly in Clojure community.
+- Hiccup is a [[domain-specific language]] for generating HTML used mostly in Clojure community.
-- Check out [this](https://medium.com/makimo-tech-blog/hiccup-lightning-tutorial-6494e477f3a5) tutorial for a quick introduction.
-- You can embed Hiccup inside block same as if you want to embed HTML.
-- Example:
 - Logseq uses Hiccup to generate HTML from [[clojurescript]] and [[datomic]], the languages Logseq and logseq queries are written in.
 For every day use you need very little knowledge of Hiccup, but some elements are bot h simple and useful.
 - ## Let's Hiccup
 	- The most obvious thing you can use Hiccup for is to style the titles of [[Advanced Queries]]: